-This course is for juniors.
+This course is for Juniors who have successfully completed Modern 2.
 With a focus in Graham technique, this class will emphasize correct alignment for efficiency of movement, increased confidence, artistic self-expression and exposure to historical foundations of this form.
 Students will be challenged with movement that incorporates more complex musicality, emphasizing the unique use of weight, spiral, contraction, center of gravity, line and space.
-Students will be exposed to the historical and diverse cultural foundations of this modern dance form and its impact on current dance culture.
+Students will be exposed to the historical and diverse cultural foundations of this modern dance form and its impact n current dance culture.